 - Depression – This condition can take a toll on your mental health.
 Add in the stress of multiple health conditions, and depression becomes a prevalent concern.

-- Infertility – Weight affects your reproductive organs and hormone levels, making it difficult to conceive.
+- Infertility – Excess weight affects your reproductive organs and hormone levels, making it difficult to conceive.

 - Urinary stress incontinence – Pressure on your kidneys and bladder weaken your muscles, making it more difficult to hold your urine if you laugh, cough, or sneeze.